whopperprinting/LayerLapse/docs/diy-build-guide.md

 ## 🔌 What You Need

+Right click the links and click "open in new tab".

 | Item | Example/Link |
 |------|----------------|
 | Microntroller (like an Arduino or anything else that you have) | [What I used](https://amzn.to/4ibiYyZ) |